 Postscript: place names can be borrowed, often via migration (eg Boston), be called after someone or after a topographical feature

 In Rising ground Philip Marsden highlights how the study and process of naming plays a key role in the process of gaining a sense of place and settling into somewhere (as also practised by Wordsworth and friends).
-Placenames in Cornwall are often simple, based on a description of the landscape:
+Celtic place names in Cornwall are often simple, based on a description of the landscape, which have in many cases grown more exotic as they have become corrupted over the years:

 Mendeppe (1185): possibly from Celtic monith, ‘mountain’ or ‘hill’, and Old English –yppe, ‘upland’ or ‘plateau’, or from Brythonic mened, with an Anglo-Saxon suffix –hop, ‘valley’.
 A Basque origin has also been suggested, from mendi, ‘mountain’.